Community Nursing & Health Promotion

 Does Comunidad Connect have experience working with Universities and Education Abroad programs?

-• Yes, we have -for more than 7 years with professors from various universities (see list below) to create memorable education abroad learning experiences
+• Yes, we have -for 10 years with professors from various universities (see list below) to create memorable education abroad learning experiences

 How do I get started?